mcq-rgba/mcq/README.md

 # mcq
-a person who wants to konw more
+a person who wants to know more